yahoo/proxy-verifier/README.md

   recorded in issue [100](https://github.com/yahoo/proxy-verifier/issues/100).
 * Only TCP is supported.
 There have been recent discussions about adding HTTP/3 support, which is over UDP, but work for that has not yet started.
-* the PROXY protocol support is limited to the `PROXY` command via TCP over IPv4 or IPv6.
+* The PROXY protocol support is limited to the `PROXY` command via TCP over IPv4 or IPv6.
 Therefore,
   * No support for `AF_UNIX` socket address as either source and destination address.
   * No support for UDP transport type.
   * No support for `LOCAL` command(in v2 header).